submariner-io/enhancements/submariner/OVN-Interconnect.md

 #### SubmarinerNonGWRoute

-This CR will be created when a remote endpoint is created.
-When more remote endpoints are added the Remote CIDR list will be updated.
+This CR will be created when a remote endpoint is created and there will be one created endpoint.

-* NextHop - Specifies the next hop.
+* NextHops - Specifies the list of next hops.
+In this case it will be the transit switch IP.
 * RemoteCIDR - Specifies the list of remote CIDRs reachable via this gateway.

-This CR will be used by the Routeagent pods running on the non-Gateway nodes to
+This CR will be used by the RouteAgent pods running on the non-Gateway nodes to

 * In non-g/w node - If the route-agent pod is not in the same zone as Gateway node zone, send the traffic to the g/w node zone.
 * In g/w node - add route to send the traffic from other zones, destined to remote cluster to the submariner tunnel